rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### When finished with SSH

-You can either disable SSH and remove the rule for just disable SSH if you use it on a reqular basis.
+You can either disable SSH and remove the rule for just disable SSH if you use it on a regular basis.

 From the output above ssh is on lines 4 and 8.
 Once rule 4 is deleted, rule 8 will become rule 7!